funbox/phantom-lord/README.md

 ### States

-At any moment of time `RemoteBrowser` instance may be in the one of the following states:
+At any moment of time `RemoteBrowser` instance may be in one of the following states:

 * `notStarted` — Chromium hasn't been started;
 * `starting` — Chromium is starting;